BleuLlama/z80-machine/rc2014LL/SD_DISK/readme.txt

 This is the default SD contents for the RC2014/LL (MicroLlama 5000).

-This file may eventually contain more info.
-BASIC
-ROMs
+It contains some files:

+readme.txt
+	This file, contains this information you're reading now.

 test.txt
+	Just a test file for the ROM test routine in Lloader.

-In short, there are a few directories that contain content:
+There are also a few directories that contain content:

 BASIC/
 	.BAS text files containing program listings